Previously Proposed COVID-19 Communicable Disease Ordinance

 Communicable Disease Ordinance Digital Town Hall

-The HHS Subcommittee will hold a Digital Town Hall to give residents of St. Croix County time to provide comment and ask questions about the proposed Communicable Disease Ordinance.
-During the Digital Town Hall a panel of health and legal professionals will answer your questions about the proposed Communicable Disease Ordinance.
+The HHS Subcommittee held a Digital Town Hall on October 7 to give residents of St. Croix County time to provide comment and ask questions about the previously proposed ordinance.
+You can watch the recording of the town hall here.

 The Communicable Disease Ordinance and COVID-19 Survey has closed.
-We will collect your comments and share this information with the County Board and HHS Subcommittee members.
-We will use this feedback to add to the FAQs about the proposed ordinance and COVID-19.
-Thank you to everyone who took to time to share their feedback.
+We collected your comments and shared this information with the County Board and HHS Subcommittee members.